NexosNexos

 Do I need a credit card to start?

-No. The Free plan includes $5 in starter credits.
-Connect a GitHub repo and ship your first preview without entering any payment details.
+No. The Free plan is enough to connect a GitHub repo and ship your first preview without entering any payment details.

 Still have a question?
 Email us or read the docs.